LassoSoft/LassoGuide/lasso_guide_source/getstart/beginners/using-variables.rst

 Another good use for variables is to help us separate view code from logic code.
-It is best practice to separate logic code from view code to keep the code easy to read and easy to update / maintain.
-In our example, what happens if we need to change "I am an HTML document" — we have to make the changes in three places!
+It is best practice to separate logic code from view code to keep the code easy to read and easy to update and maintain.
+In our example, what happens if we need to change "I am an HTML document": we have to make the changes in three places!
 If the change involves more logic code, that means the same group of code has to be written in three places.
 If a change is needed to that group of code, we have to make sure we make the same change in all three places.
 This leads to a